shalslikesepi/oldversion.github.io/_pages/cv.md

 **2020 - 2020** SWAG Family Resource Center
 * Served as an intern Jan-Mar, internship cut short due to COVID-19
-* Assisted with the daily operations of the Family Resource Center serving unserved residents in Linton Oaks, Gainesville
+* Assisted with the daily operations of the Family Resource Center serving residents in the Linton Oaks neighborhood in Gainesville, FL
-* Assisted with homework help for community youth, performed needs assessments for emergency resources, and aided in community outreach and canvassing
+* Assisted with homework help for community youth, needs assessments for emergency resources, and aided in community outreach and canvassing

 **2019 - Present** Dean's Ambassador